Transfer pricing 4.0 in Thailand

 - Documentation requirements under foreign laws

-Although many transfer pricing rules base on OECD guidelines, the devil is in the details and an unsynchronized legislation might, unfortunately, result in a double taxation or (rarely) in white profits which remain untaxed.
+Although many transfer pricing rules are based on OECD guidelines, the devil is in the details and unsynchronized legislation might, unfortunately, result in double taxation or (rarely) in white profits that remain untaxed.

 Tax compliance under the new transfer pricing regime

 Documentation always should be prepared on a contemporaneous basis – but no deadline had been indicated in the old guidelines.
-Documentation had to be retained at the company‘s office.
+The documentation had to be retained at the company‘s office.
 The old list of ten document packages contained, above all

 - Structure and relationship between business entities,